apache/systemds/jmlc.md

 # Examples

 JMLC is patterned loosely after JDBC.
-To interact with SystemML via JMLC, we can begin by creating a `Connection` object.
+To interact with SystemDS via JMLC, we can begin by creating a `Connection` object.
 We can then prepare (precompile) a DML script by calling the `Connection`'s `prepareScript` method, which returns a `PreparedScript` object.
 We can then call the `executeScript` method on the `PreparedScript` object to invoke this script.

-Here, we see a "hello world" example, which invokes SystemML via JMLC and prints "hello world" to the console.
+Here, we see a "hello world" example, which invokes SystemDS via JMLC and prints "hello world" to the console.

 {% highlight java %}
 Connection conn = new Connection();